macmillanpublishers/blog/_posts/2016-2-1-My-First-Slackbot.md

 <li><p><strong>Take the message that was sent to the bot and pull out just the name of the channel that is being queried</strong></p>

 <p>For TaskBot, I chose to require a structured input message.
 When users want to call TaskBot, they must use the following format: “@taskbot: channel-name” (e.g., “@taskbot: nellie-notes”).
-This way, we can split up the message and feed TaskBot just the name of the channel she should analyze; she'll use this to find the channel object, using functions that are part of the _slack-client_ library.
+This way, we can split up the message and feed TaskBot just the name of the channel she should analyze; she'll use this to find the channel object, using functions that are part of the <em>slack-client</em> library.
 (Though the reality is that TaskBot is a bit smarter than we’re giving her credit for: as long as her name is referenced in the message, and the very last item in the message is a channel name, she’ll know what to do.
 So you could also say, "Hey @taskbot you incredible genius, tell me the unresolved tasks that are in nellie-notes".)</p></li>

-<li><p><strong>Retrieve the requested channel object using functions from the slack-client library</strong></p>
+<li><p><strong>Retrieve the requested channel object using functions from the <em>slack-client</em> library</strong></p>

-<p>I couldn't find robust documentation of all the functions available in the slack-client library, but you can see what most of your options are by looking at the library code.
-For example, the function we'll be using to get a channel object by it's name [can be found here](https://github.com/slackhq/node-slack-client/blob/master/src/client.coffee#L293).</p></li>
+<p>I couldn't find robust documentation of all the functions available in the <em>slack-client</em> library, but you can see what most of your options are by looking at the library code.
+For example, the function we'll be using to get a channel object by it's name <a href="https://github.com/slackhq/node-slack-client/blob/master/src/client.coffee#L293">can be found here</a>.</p></li>

 <li><p><strong>Check to verify if we've returned a valid channel object</strong></p></li>